-Candidates must be able to satisfy the general admissions requirements of Northwestern Polytechnical University, in line with regulations from the Chinese Ministry of Education.
+Candidates must be able to satisfy the general admissions requirements of Northwestern Polytechnical University, in line with regulations from the Chinese Ministry for Education.
 This programme is limited to being able to recruit from the top 10% of school leavers taking the national examination, the gaokao (for Chinese participating students).
+In addition, candidates must demonstrate sufficient English skills to ensure that they can meet the demands of studying a degree programme which is taught in English.
 The entry requirement would be at or above the standard tariff for NPU entry.
 An IELTS score of 6.0, with no element of the IELTS below 5.5, would be required for entry, in line with QMUL programmes for students whose first language is not English.